fsr-de/1327/README.md

 ## License

 The software is licensed under the terms of the [MIT license](LICENSE).
-Please note, that non-MIT-licensed contents might be part of this repository.
+Please note that non-MIT-licensed contents might be part of this repository.